-Pharma marketing is rarely considered fun or creative.
+Pharma marketing campaigns are rarely considered fun or creative.
 “Oh, I just saw the best ad…” were rarely the words spoken about a pharma campaign.
 Whether it’s due to a sensitive, uncomfortable subject or unremarkable, indistinguishable ad imagery, some pharma ads could be informative at best, “slo-mo walking on the beach” at worst.

 Pharma marketing used to lag behind when it came to keeping up with the (digital) trends.